Skip to content

 The Default Context Menus

 Two global context menus should be included at the desktop in most projects by including the packages oEditContextMenu.pkg and oDEOEditContextMenu.pkg.
-These create two context menus: a standard-control context menu and a data entry (DEO) control context menu.
-The standard-control menu is assigned to the Default_Form_Floating_Menu_ID global variable, which makes it the default context menu for non-data aware forms (Form, Grid, etc.).
+These create two context menus, a standard-control context menu and a data entry (DEO) control context menu.
+The standard-control menu is assigned to the Default_Form_Floating_Menu_ID global variable, which makes it default context menu for non-data aware forms (Form, Grid, etc.).
 The DEO-control context menu is assigned to the Default_dbFloating_Menu_ID global variable, which makes it the default context menu for data aware forms (dbForm, dbGrid, etc.).
 These standard context menus are made available as follows:

 Object oApplication is a cApplication